termux/termux-packages/CONTRIBUTING.md

 - `TERMUX_PKG_SHA256`: a text field or an array of text fields containing SHA-256 checksum for each source code bundle defined by `TERMUX_PKG_SRCURL`.

-More about `build.sh` variables you can read in [developer's wiki](https://github.com/termux/termux-packages/wiki/Creating-new-package#table-of-available-package-control-fields).
+More about `build.sh` variables you can read on [developer's wiki](https://github.com/termux/termux-packages/wiki/Creating-new-package#table-of-available-package-control-fields).

 #### Rebuilding package with no version change